What is Labiaplasty?

-A Labiaplasty, also known as labia reduction, is an aesthetic surgery for the genitalia, which involves reduction of the labia.
+A Labiaplasty, commonly referred to as Labia reduction, is an aesthetic surgery for the female genitalia, which involves reduction of the labia.
+Wikipedia describes the average length of the labia minora (inner labia) of females between the ages of 18 – 50 to be 61 mm.
+However, longer lengths were recorded up to 100 mm.
 Patients request the surgery because their labia either hangs, or appears to be too long.
 Some patients complain of discomfort when wearing tight undergarments.

 How popular is the surgery?